sensedeep/senselogs/README.md

 * LOG_SAMPLE

 If you change these environment variables, the next time your Lambda functions is invoked, it will be loaded with the new environment variable values.
 In this manner, you can dynamically and immediately control your logging levels without modifying code or redeploying.

+The [SenseDeep serverless studio](https://www.sensedeep.com) provides a convenient interface to manage these filter settings and will update these environment variables on your Lambdas.

 #### LOG_FILTER